-Bailey, Bennett, Hanson, Roth.
+Bailey, Bennett, Hanson, Roth

-The education department of Hanover College is devoted to developing teachers who are competent, committed, culturally responsive and critically reflective.
-Six different pathways are available through the education department to achieve these goals: an elementary education major (grades K-6), elementary education major (grades K-6) + teaching certification, secondary education major (grades 5-12), secondary education major (grades 5-12) + teaching certification, basic secondary education certification (grades 5-12), and and a dual license special education program that can be paired with either elementary (grades K-6) or secondary (grades 5-12).
+The Education Department of Hanover College is devoted to developing teachers who are competent, committed, culturally responsive and critically reflective.
+There are eight different pathways available through the Educator Preparation Program to achieve these goals:

+- Elementary Education major (no teaching certification) - Elementary Education major + teaching certification for grades K-6 - Secondary Education major (no teaching certification) - Secondary Education major + an approved content area major + teaching certification for grades 5-12

+• Secondary Education major + an approved content area major + teaching certification for grades P-12

+- Approved content area major + basic secondary teaching certification for grades 5-12 - Approved content area major + all grade teaching certification for grades P-12

+• Teaching Diverse Learners (mild interventions) special education program that can be paired with elementary (grades K-6) or secondary (grades 5-12) or all grade (grades p-12) teaching certification

+All pathways require admission into the Educator Preparation Program.
+Admission guidelines can be found on the Educator Preparation Program webpage at education.hanover.edu.

-Elementary Education Major: The elementary education major focuses on the learner in grades K-6.
-This major integrates liberal arts coursework with educational theory and methodology.
+Elementary Education Major: The elementary education major focuses on the learner in grades K-6 and requires admission to the Educator Preparation Program.
+This major integrates liberal arts coursework with educational theory, pedagogy, and methodology.
 As early as the freshman year, students will be engaged in the elementary classroom; this continues throughout the entire education curriculum with over 100 hours spent in the classroom before graduation.
-Students will be required to obtain a liberal arts minor or seek mild interventions certification through the Teaching Diverse Learners Program.
-This will help the students have a strong content area focus and foundation in the liberal arts, which stress problem solving, communication skills, and ability in making value judgments.
+Elementary Education candidates will be required to complete either an approved liberal arts minor or seek mild interventions certification through the Teaching Diverse Learners Program.
+This contributes to teacher candidates having a strong content area focus and a firm foundation in the liberal arts, which stresses critical thinking, problem-solving, communication skills, and lifelong learning.

-Elementary Education Certification: This option provides the necessary certification for classroom teaching in grades K-6.
-Students wishing to pursue this option will complete the requirements for the elementary education major.
-In addition, the students will take the elective EDU 456, student teaching in the elementary classroom and MAT 212 Problem Solving with Elementary Mathematics.
+Elementary Education Certification: This option provides the necessary certification for to be eligible for licensing certification in grades K-6.
+Students wishing to pursue this option must complete the requirements for the Elementary Education major.
+In addition, the students will take the elective EDU 456 Student Teaching in the Elementary School and MAT 212 Mathematics for Elementary School Teachers.

-Secondary Education Major: The secondary education major focuses on the learner in grades 5-12.
-Students majoring in secondary education will have the depth of knowledge important to work with adolescents and beyond, including important differences targeting middle versus high school student needs.
-This major includes additional coursework that provides the student with additional advanced knowledge in key areas: technology, special education policy, and classroom management.
-The secondary education major provides for an enhanced preparation that is highly-desired among school employers and is the recommended path.
+Secondary Education Major: The Secondary Education major focuses on the learner in grades 5-12 and requires admission to the Educator Preparation Program.
+Students majoring in secondary education will have the depth of knowledge important to work with adolescents and beyond, including important differences targeting middle school versus high school student needs.
+This major includes additional coursework that provides the student with additional advanced knowledge in key areas: educational technology, special education policy, and classroom management.